intel-analytics/ipex-llm/docs/readthedocs/source/doc/UseCase/spark-dataframe.md

-# Use Spark Dataframe for Deep Learning
+# Use Spark DataFrames for Deep Learning

 ---